vue-land/vue-land-bot/src/assets/how-to-get-help.md

 ---

-Tools like JSFiddle, CodeSandbox, CodePen, and the Vue 3 SFC Playground can be used to create runnable examples that demonstrate your problem.
-These make it much easier for us to see and debug the problem ourselves.
+The Vue 3 SFC Playground, <https://play.vuejs.org/>, is usually the easiest way to create a runnable example that demonstrates your problem.
+JSFiddle and StackBlitz are good alternatives if you can't use the SFC Playground.
+This makes it much easier for us to see and debug the problem ourselves.
 Creating a minimal, runnable example like this is also a great way to solve the problem yourself.

 ---